 Project construction is anticipated to occur over a period of approximately three years.
-Pending receipt of all required permits and authorizations, NY Project construction is expected to begin in 2024 and be completed in 2027.
-The Applicant anticipates construction will begin with onshore construction activities, including onshore site preparation, construction of the onshore substation, and installation of onshore export and interconnection cables; however, construction schedules are subject to various factors, such as state and federal permitting, financial investment decisions, power purchase contracts, and supply chain considerations.
+Pending receipt of all required permits and authorizations, NY Project construction is expected to begin in 2025 and be completed in 2027.
+The Applicant anticipates construction will begin with construction activities in the onshore NY Project Area; however, construction schedules are subject to various factors, such as state and federal permitting, financial investment decisions, power purchase contracts, and supply chain considerations.
 The sequence of construction activities will be determined following the Applicant's selection of construction contractors, and a construction schedule will be provided as part of the Project's Environmental Management and Construction Plan.